bnb-chain/bnb-chain.github.io/docs/BSCtestnet.md

 The validators on the testnet are from the development team.

-You can connect a node to the testnet by downloading the [node binary](https://github.com/binance-chain/node-binary/tree/master/fullnode/testnet/0.6.3-hotfix) to use this [configuration](https://github.com/binance-chain/node-binary/tree/master/fullnode/testnet/0.6.3-hotfix/config).
+You can connect a node to the testnet by downloading the node binary and testnet configuration from [https://github.com/bnb-chain/node/releases](https://github.com/bnb-chain/node/releases).

 There is also a [web wallet](https://testnet.binance.org/en/) that can directly interact with the DEX testnet.